kyb3r/pycord/README.md

 @client.command()
 async def ping(ctx): # the message that called the command
-    ctx.send('Pong!') # yes, it does look like d.py :/
+    await ctx.send('Pong!') # yes, it does look like d.py :/
+			    # going for a clean style for commands anyways

 @client.command()
 async def add(ctx, *numbers: int):